jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 If a buffer is passed as an argument, the resulting string is appended to the buffer, and the buffer is returned.

-The special codepoint -1 is represented using U+FFFFFF, even though the resulting value is not a valid Unicode scalar value
+The special value -1 is represented using U+FFFFFF, even though the resulting value is not a valid Unicode scalar value

 [https://www.unicode.org/versions/Unicode17.0.0/core-spec/appendix-a/#G7083](https://www.unicode.org/versions/Unicode17.0.0/core-spec/appendix-a/#G7083)